I was exhausted and trying to wrangle 4 little bodies through a bedtime routine.

 In our house, the kids are usually down around 7:00 pm and are up by 7:00am.

-Starting a calming wind down routine before bedtime signals a shift to your children.
+Also, starting a calming wind down routine before bedtime signals a shift to your children.
 It signals that it’s now time to stop normal daily activities and get the house and themselves ready for bed.

 Some things you can do to wind down:

 - Clean up: This signals that it’s time to stop playing and start winding up for the day.
 Time for everything to be put away.
+I recommend a 10 minute family power clean in common areas before starting the bedtime routine to both tidy the house and start the wind down.
+(For help motivating kids, check out How to Get Kids to Do Chores Without Being Asked.)

 - Turn off/lower lights: This creates a calmer more relaxed atmosphere to get ready for bed.
 We turn off lights in the kitchen and family areas as we move to the bathroom/bedroom area in preparation for bed.
 It literally shuts down parts of our home.